Owl Modular Summary Term 2

 Space, Shape and Measure –

-All children will be developing their understanding of positional language (forwards and backwards) and of size language.
+All children will be developing their understanding of positional language (forwards and backwards) and of mass.

 At home you might like to support your child’s learning by giving them real life opportunities to practice skills.
-Such as choosing the biggest strawberries and the smallest new potatoes.
+Such as carrying the heavy bag (of potatoes) or the light bag (of crisps).

 |Social Interaction |